 The total price for your workers package will be £500.
 You only need to pay your £50 deposit now and the remaining balance in installments.
 For this you will get 28 days accommodation, Free transport from airport to your apartment!, An option to stay on for the full season!, Welcome pack sent out in the post!, Recruitment days!, Job trials!, Free help and support 24/7! and Organised activities!

 Please reserve your space to work in Magauf below.
-Once you have paid your £50 deposit, one of our reps will be intouch within 48 hours.
+One of our reps will be intouch within 48 hours.

 So you’re bored of your 9-5 job, the recent weathers been getting you down or you don’t know what to do with yourself, whatever your reason, you like hundreds of other people from all around Europe could be working in the sunny resort of Magaluf in Mallorca this summer.
 The following will give you information on everything you need to know for anybody who wants to live the dream and isn’t sure how to go about it.